Why My Showy Milkweed-Asclepias speciosa-Won’t Bloom?

 Now back to you backyard massive scientific study… our showy milkweed near the nectar plants is loaded with caterpillars – just eating everything- the buds couldn’t possibly make it to flower.

-The other showy milkweed plants with no nectar plants nearby ….and no monarch caterpillars eating them …we’ll they’re about to flower.
+The other showy milkweed plants with no nectar plants nearby ….and no monarch caterpillars eating them …are flowering just fine!

 So here’s the one sentence summary.
 Showy milkweed- Asclepias speciosa doesn’t grow in nature when you have monarch caterpillars eating it during it’s normal blooming season.
 When you don’t have monarch caterpillars eating it during it’s blooming season in nature, it does.
 Is a real scientific explanation that I’ve stumbled on or …as one of my friends from long ago used to say “even a blind chicken finds a kernal now and then”, only time will tell.